neuroretransmit/model-of-malevolence/README.md

 to distribute bots amongst clusters.
 With this configuration, the network will grow asynchronously out of leaf clusters and compartmentalize comms over our private version of Tor.

+When persistence is established, the bots download their implant from a common file-upload website that isn't likely to raise flags on a network appliance.
+Once loaded, the implant does the following:

+1. Hides the port the agent communicates on from the host.
+2. Creates a working directory that is hidden from the host by using the defined prefix/suffix in implant.
+3. Launches the agent and hides the process from the host.
+4. Downloads toolset for role configuration
+5. Executes role or waits for commands from its delegator

 ### Threat model

 Now that we have a general picture of where this killchain is going - let's model some risks.